 Elaine is a tiny city located in the state of Arkansas.
 With a population of 456 people and just one neighborhood, Elaine is the 235th largest community in Arkansas.

-When you are in Elaine, you'll notice that it is more blue-collar than most other communities in America.
-43.88% of Elaine’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Elaine is a blue-collar town, with 49.33% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Elaine is a city of service providers, transportation and shipping workers, and sales and office workers.
-There are especially a lot of people living in Elaine who work in law enforcement and fire fighting (11.22%), farm management occupations (10.71%), and sales jobs (10.20%).
+There are especially a lot of people living in Elaine who work in office and administrative support (12.00%), law enforcement and fire fighting (12.00%), and healthcare suport services (10.67%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Elaine has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Elaine has few renters and college students.
 But the biggest reason it is quieter in Elaine than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Elaine may be for you.

-Elaine is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Elaine doesn't have a public transportation system that people use for their commute.

-The per capita income in Elaine in 2022 was $26,687, which is upper middle income relative to Arkansas, and lower middle income relative to the rest of the US.
-This equates to an annual income of $106,748 for a family of four.
+The per capita income in Elaine in 2022 was $23,010, which is lower middle income relative to Arkansas, and low income relative to the rest of the US.
+This equates to an annual income of $92,040 for a family of four.
 However, Elaine contains both very wealthy and poor people as well.
-Elaine also has one of the higher rates of people living in poverty in the nation, with 32.17% of its population below the federal poverty line.

 Elaine is a very ethnically-diverse city.
 The people who call Elaine home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Elaine residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Elaine include Irish, German, English, Dutch, and Yugoslavian.
+Important ancestries of people in Elaine include Irish, English, German, Yugoslavian, and Other West Indian.

 The most common language spoken in Elaine is English.
 Other important languages spoken here include Italian and Spanish.

-Did you know that the neighborhood has more African and Sub-Saharan African ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more African ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 16.4% of this neighborhood's residents have African ancestry and 16.4% have Sub-Saharan African ancestry.
+In fact, 9.5% of this neighborhood's residents have African ancestry.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.